Bronte-Mckeown/Movie-Battery/README.md

 ####################### Notes specific to mp4 studies (e.g., movie watching, audiobook, music), written by Bronte ##########################################

+Ok so here in the overview for how it all works (assume 3 clips):
+- Each subject has a predefined probe order for each clip and this is set up and read in from 'counterbalanced_orders_n{nparticipants}.csv' (e.g., subject 17 has the order 0,3,1)
+- When that subject number (e.g., 17) is entered into the GUI, probe orders are set to 0,3,1 for each clip respectively
+- Each of these orders corresponds to a row number in 'resources/Movie_Task/csv/probe_orders.csv'
+	- each row contains the time in seconds when each probe will be presented (so if there are 4 probes, 4 columns)
+		- e.g. order 0 stops at 60,200,300,420 so the first clip would stop at those times to present a probe
+- This information is also used to create the output file at the end (again, it uses subject number to get all this info)
+- 'resources/Movie_Task/csv/probe_durations.csv' has the same structure as 'resources/Movie_Task/csv/probe_orders.csv' but is the duration between each probe in seconds
+	- this is used in output file

 Ok, so for making new studies, the following python scripts are relevant:
 - Tasks/mainscript.py: this script calls the movieTask.py script and handles general things like the GUI, order of task presentation etc.
 - Tasks/taskScripts/movieTask.py: this script deals with the specifics of presenting movie/mp4 stimuli.